openstack/ironic/doc/source/dev/dev-quickstart.rst

     pip install python-ironicclient

-..
-NOTE: You can install python-ironicclient from source by cloning the git
+   .. note:: You can install python-ironicclient from source by cloning the git
              repository and running `pip install .` while in the root of the cloned repository.

 #.
 Export some ENV vars so the client will connect to the local services
    that you'll start in the next section::